Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

 The conditional arcs are designed to describe conditionally observed information in influence diagrams.
 However, they are a general representation of the concept, not a modeling solution.
-In what follows, we present two alternative approaches for incorporating this concept into the Decision Programming framework, which ultimately enables solving Type 3 endogenously uncertain stochastic problems.
-The first approach employs \emph{observation nodes}, used in decision analysis problems such as the used car buyer problem \citep{howard2005influence}.
-The second approach utilizes \emph{conditional non-anticipativity constraints}, which are used in stochastic programming for modeling the decision-dependent information structure.
+In what follows, we present two alternative approaches for incorporating this concept into the RJT models, which ultimately enables solving Type 3 endogenously uncertain stochastic problems.
+The first approach employs \emph{observation nodes}.
+These have been used in influence diagram literature, in problems such as the used car buyer problem \citep{howard2005influence} or the oil wildcatter problem \citep{raiffa1968decision}.
+The second approach utilizes conditional non-anticipativity constraints (C-NACs), which are used in stochastic programming for modeling decision-dependent information structures.
+While C-NACs have been somewhat widely used in scenario tree-based stochastic programming, as discussed in Section \ref{section:uncertainty}, they have not been applied in the context of influence diagram models and Type 3 endogenous uncertainty.
+To fill this gap, we show that conditional non-anticipativity constraints can be incorporated in the mixed-integer reformulation \eqref{eq:rjt-obj}-\eqref{eq:rjt-vars} for modeling and solving limited memory influence diagrams.
+In Section \ref{section:experiments}, the computational performance of C-NACs and observation nodes is compared.